claude

 Claude Code's 'Autonomous Planning' Mode: How to Structure Atomic Skills for Project Roadmaps & Sprint Planning

-Learn how to use Claude Code's autonomous mode to generate project roadmaps & sprint plans.
+Learn to use Claude Code's autonomous mode for project roadmaps.
 Structure atomic skills with pass/fail criteria for reliable, iterative planning workflows.

 ralph